mustafa96m/CleanAssembly/README.md

 # Clean Assembly
 A silly, simple and small assignment project that demonstrates different shapes and colors for Computer Systems and Low Level Techniques module.
+Using TASM (Turbo Assembler Compiler by Borland)
 # Why I'm Sharing this?
 Because my lecturer doesn't really make an effort on explaining things but copy-paste stuff from his 80s notebook.
 Which I believe it's totally unfair for students.
 Plus you know how academics write a code right? :P